typelevel/typelevel.github.com/_posts/2016-09-19-variance-phantom.md

 Even if variance is applicable to your datatype, these costs, and the cost of the additional complexity burden, should give you pause.
-Yet, I stand by the claim I made in "The missing diamond of Scala variance": subtyping is incomplete without variance, so if variance is too complicated, so is subtyping.
+Yet, I stand by the claim I made in “The missing diamond of Scala variance”: subtyping is incomplete without variance, so if variance is too complicated, so is subtyping.

-I don't think subtyping---and its necessary component, variance---are too complex for the working programmer to understand.
+I don't think subtyping—and its necessary component, variance—are too complex for the working programmer to understand.
 Indeed, it can be a fascinating exercise, with plenty of practical implications.

 But, to me, the consequence of working out such exercises is that neither variance nor subtyping ought to be used in the design of